Trip Report: The Magic of Colombia’s Birds and Wildlife!

 It may be the relief of finally arriving after a tooth-jarring, butt-bruising ride on one of the world's most winding, rocky roads, or perhaps it's the sudden sight of hundreds of hummingbirds flitting in their garden or that hot cup of smooth home-grown coffee smilingly placed in your hand, or Angela's special home cooking on plates decorated with edible flowers from the garden, or the colorful pile of warm blankets heaped on your bed to snuggle under in the cool of mountain nights,– but then, I think it's mostly the beaming smiles, the laughter, the sparkling eyes, and the hugs that envelope you the minute you arrive that make even your first visit to El Encanto seem like coming home.

 The day begins early here.
-Michael refreshes the feeders at daybreak, first bananas and other fruits for the myriad of colorful tanagers and orioles that visit, then grains and seeds and grains, and finally, the special hummingbird nectar.
+Michael refreshes the feeders at daybreak, first bananas and other fruits for the myriad of colorful tanagers and orioles that visit, then grains and seeds, and finally, the special hummingbird nectar.

-The terrace on the backside of the house is set up as a blind.
+The terrace at the backside of the house is set up as a blind.
 This is my favorite place to watch the birds.
 They come in multiples of twos, threes, and more, each more beautiful than the one before.
-The striking cobalt and yellow-colored thick-billed euphonia, then golden-colored yellow-backed orioles, and brilliant crimson-backed tanagers then turquoise-colored flower piercers all take their turns.
+The striking cobalt and yellow-colored thick-billed euphonia, then golden-colored yellow-backed orioles, and brilliant crimson-backed managers, followed by turquoise-colored flower piercers, all take their turns.

 El Encanto is not to be rushed.
 Plan to stay at least four days – but be warned, the magic of this place might seep into your soul.
 You may well be dreaming of your next visit before you reach the main road.